 It is difficult to get accurate figures on the number of dogs stolen due to problems with reporting and recording thefts across various police forces and local authorities.
-An estimated 7,300 dogs having been stolen in the last four years, meaning that at least 5 dogs are stolen every day.
+196 dogs per month were reported as having been stolen in 2020 – 49 dogs per day representing a 7% increase on 2019 and an increase year on year for the past 4 years.

 Rescues and rehoming establishments also do not have to cross-check microchip registration when an animal has been handed-in, seized or abandoned.